The Code of Professional Responsibility and Rules & Procedures

 C3.9 — Compliance with Laws and Regulations

-The ABC Credential Holder shall provide Services in accordance with federal law and the laws and regulations of the jurisdiction(s) in which he/she/it provides Services.
+The ABC Credential Holder shall provide Services in accordance with federal law and the laws and regulations, and the laws and regulations of the jurisdiction(s) in which he/she/it provides Services.

 C3.10 — Reporting